Fief of Viborg

-The Fief of Viborg (1320–1534) was for two centuries a late medieval fief in the southeastern border of Finland and the entire Swedish realm.
+The Fief of Viborg (1320–1534) was for two centuries a late medieval fief (a slottslän) in the southeastern border of Finland and the entire Swedish realm.
 It was held by its chatelain, a fief-appointed feudal lord.

+History

+Context

 For extended periods, the medieval commanders of Viborg Castle (chatelains, castellans), on the border with the Republic of Novgorod, in practice functioned as margraves by collecting the crown's incomes from the fief in their own name and being entitled to keep them to defend the realm's eastern border.
 They enjoyed more independence than the kingdom's other castellans, "burgraves".
 However the fief of the castle and its county was not formally hereditary though almost all appointees were from certain families, related to the Bonde-Bååt-Haak family, which between the 1350s and the 1390s also held the Swedish titular version of the earldom of Orkney.